Devamchangani/Devamchangani/README.md

 - 👋 Hi, I’m @Devamchangani
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning DS, Python, Data mining, AI
+- 🌱 I’m currently learning DS, Python, ML , AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...